 You should know that your EFC is not the amount of money your family will have to pay for college nor is it the amount of student aid you will receive.
 It's simply a number determined by the Department of Education that we are required to use to calculate the amount you are eligible to receive in student aid.

-After your financial need is calculated, we consider you for all types of financial aid for which you qualify.
+Student Financial Services (SFS) evaluates your EFC and awards all types of grants, scholarships and loans that you may qualify for through a financial need calculation first and then a non-need based aid calculation.
 You will always be considered for grants first and loans last.
 This process is called "packaging".

-Your financial aid award letter will list all of the financial aid offered to you, which may consist of a combination of federal grants, federal loans, and if you're an on-campus traditional student institutional scholarships and grants.
-Review the Financial Aid award Terms and Conditions to ensure you fully understand your rights and responsibilities as a recipient of financial aid at SNHU.
+Review the Financial Aid Award Terms and Conditions to ensure you fully understand your rights and responsibilities as a recipient of financial aid at SNHU.

 After reviewing your financial aid award and estimating your bill, you may reduce or decline the offered student loans by submitting a signed statement to Student Financial Services indicating the amount you wish to decline or reduce.
 Alternatively, you can print the Award Letter from mySNHU and cross off the undesired amount.
 Sign the letter and submit it to Student Financial Services.